stellar/stellar-etl-airflow/README.md

 ## **DAG Diagrams**

+- The sources are: ledgers, operations, transactions, trades, effects, claimable_balances, accounts, account_signers, liquidity_pools, offers, trust_lines, config_settings, contract_data, contract_code and assets.

+- The DAGs that export the sources are: History Table Export and State Table Export.

+- All the other tables that are not listed above are exclusive to internal datasets.

 ### **History Table Export DAG**

 [This DAG](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/history_tables_dag.py):

-- exports transactions, operations, trades, effects, diagnostic events, ledgers, and assets
+- Exports part of sources: ledgers, operations, transactions, trades, effects and assets from Stellar using CaptiveCore
-- inserts into BigQuery
+- Inserts into BigQuery publicly (crypto-stellar).
-  > _*NOTE:*_ SDF writes to both a private dataset and public dataset.
-Non-SDF instances will probably only need to write to a single private dataset.

 ![history_table_export DAG](documentation/images/history_table_export.png)